MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### [Azure CLI](#tab/azurecli)
 Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in Azure Cloud Shell.
 For more information, refer [Quickstart for Azure Cloud Shell](/azure/cloud-shell/quickstart).

-Launch [Azure Cloud Shell](https://shell.azure.com/) and use Bash to perform the following these steps:
+Launch [Azure Cloud Shell](https://shell.azure.com/) and use Bash to check the status of an extension following these steps:

 1. Set up parameters from your subscription, resource group, cluster name, and extension name
     ```azurecli